 Component Details:

-The chosen capacitors RMS peak voltage rating should exceed the peak of the AC mains voltage to ensure safe operation.
+To ensure safe operation the RMS peak voltage rating of the chosen capacitors should be higher than the peak of the AC mains voltage.

 Addressing Voltage Peaks: